syncfusion/pdf-viewer-sdk-net-maui-demos/README.md

 	- Syncfusion.Maui.Buttons
 	- Syncfusion.Maui.Popup
 	- System.Private.Uri
 	- Azure.AI.OpenAI
 	- Azure.Identity
 	- Microsoft.Extensions.AI.OpenAI

-If you download the examples using the "Download ZIP" option, please follow the instructions below.

 **Notes:**

-* Before you unzip the archive, right-click it, select Properties, and then select Unblock.
+* If you download the examples using the 'Download ZIP' option, right-click the archive, select **Properties**, and then select **Unblock** before unzipping.

 ## <a name="support-and-feedback"></a>Support and Feedback ##